-When we talk about online advertising, we would probably instantly associate it with Google Ads.
+When EZmob talk about online advertising, it would probably instantly associate this with Google Ads.
 After all, it has shared most of the limelight for quite a long time already.

 But there is another platform challenging Google Ads and our perception regarding how online ads work.
 The challenger is demand-side platforms or DSPs.

 If there is one thing that separates DSP from Google Ads is the vendor-neutral real-time bidding (RTB).
 RTB is a kind of bidding that happens in real-time.
 All you have to do is to specify your ad’s target audience, and the cost you are willing to spend.
 There is a bidding process among advertisers who are also targeting the same audience as yours.
 On the other hand, Google Ads only uses its own network.